-- 2.1 A 5-member jury composed of 2 Arts Commission members and 3 staff members housed at City Hall shall be convened to review exhibitions proposals for the following year.
-The Arts Program Manager shall serve as facilitator to this panel. - 2.2 Proposals may encompass the work of one artist or many artists, as tied together by a theme.
-A theme could be physical (such as watercolor), around a concept (such as the mountain), or any other unifying quality that can be easily described and witnessed among the proposed artworks. - 2.3 In general, exhibitions will rotate every 6 months.
-The Arts Commission may change the schedule or propose a theme, as conditions dictate. - 2.4 Proposals must include images of all the artworks that are to be presented. - 2.5 Each proposal must include one time-based component, such as a forum, discussion, music, dance or literary performance that is also tied to the theme of the exhibition.
-These time-based components will take place during the timeline of the exhibition, at City Hall.
+2.1 A 5-member jury composed of 2 Arts Commission members and 2 staff members housed at City Hall, and one citizen at large shall be convened to review curator's exhibition proposals for the following year.
+The Arts Program together by a theme.
+A theme could be physical (such as watercolor), around a concept (such as mountains), or any other unifying quality that can be easily described and witnessed among the proposed artworks.